Understanding the IVF Fertilization Process

-Once a healthy sample has been obtained, a fertility lab technician will separate the sperm with the highest motility during a process called sperm washing.
+Once a healthy sample has been obtained, an embryologist will separate the sperm with the highest motility during a process called sperm washing.
 This removes the sperm from the seminal fluid, which contains chemicals that could inhibit fertilization of the eggs.
 The highest quality sperm will then be selected to fertilize the eggs.

 Advanced Treatment Options

 Traditionally, the sperm and egg will be placed in a laboratory dish where fertilization will occur similar to natural conception.
 Another method of fertilization that we use to increase the likelihood of fertilization is called intracytoplasmic sperm injection (ICSI).
 ICSI injects a healthy sperm directly into an egg's center.
 No matter which method is used, the sperm and egg mixture will be placed in an incubator for a period of about 18 hours and monitored for signs of fertilization.
 After successful fertilization, it will take approximately 12 hours for the cell to divide in two.
-After an additional 48 hours, the cells will have divided again, and the healthy pre-embryos will be selected and prepared for transfer into the mother's uterus.
+After an additional 48 hours, the cells will have divided again, all embryos will be frozen or a healthy embryo will be selected and prepared for transfer into the mother's uterus.

 Schedule an Appointment